Psy-Fer/bedpull/README.md

 4. Extract sequence from the query FASTA file using calculated positions
 5. Return sequences with both reference and query coordinates in header
 6. Write bed file with query coordinates
+7. With `--stitch_records`, if no single record spans the region, look for a chain of records (same query contig and strand, contiguous in target space) that together do, and extract one sequence across the whole chain

 ## Why bedpull?